christabeljustin16/christabeljustin16/README.md

 Welcome to my Git Space!

 I'm a recent graduate on an exciting journey of self-discovery in the world of programming.
-Currently, I'm learning Python on my own and building fun projects along the way!
+Currently, I'm learning Python on my own, unfortunately, I took a hiatus and picked up Web development and building fun projects along the way!

 ---